Digital SAT Eligibility

 |

-The Digital SAT exam is conducted almost 7 times every year (for international students and 5 times for US students), and every student has the flexibility to appear for the same as many times as required.
-However, it is recommended to appear for the SAT at least twice before graduating high school.
+The Digital SAT is offered 7 times internationally each year (and multiple times in the U.S.).
+Students can attempt it as many times as they wish.
+It is recommended to take it at least twice before graduating high school.

 |